-Digital history projects share a common medium (the World Wide Web), but they are quite diverse in their character.
+Digital history projects share a common medium, but they are quite diverse in their character.
 Reviewers need to keep that diversity in mind and to evaluate them on their own terms.
 Generally, most digital history projects fall into one of the following categories, although many sites combine different genres:

 - Archive: a site that provides a body of primary sources.
 Could also include collections of documents marked up in TEI or databases of materials.

-- Teaching Resource: a site that provides online assignments, syllabi, and other resources specifically geared toward using the Web, or digital apps for teaching, including educational history content for children or adults, pedagogical training tools, and outreach to the education community.
+- Teaching Resource: a site that provides online assignments, syllabi, other resources specifically geared toward using the Web, or digital apps for teaching, including educational history content for children or adults, pedagogical training tools, and outreach to the education community.

-- Tool: a downloadable, plugin, app, or online service that provides functionality related to creating, accessing, or editing digital history content (rather than the content itself).
+- Tool: a downloadable, plugin, app, or online service that provides functionality related to creating, accessing, aggregating, or editing digital history content (rather than the content itself).

-- Gateway: a site that provides access to other Web-based materials.
+- Gateway/Clearinghouse: a site that provides access to other websites or Internet-based resources.

-- Organization: a site devoted to providing information on a particular organization.
+- Professional/Institutional Site: a site devoted to sharing information on a particular organization.

 Even within a single category, the purposes of the digital history projects can vary significantly.
-An online exhibition or an "electronic essay" can be directed at a largely scholarly audience or a more broadly public audience.
-It would be unfair to fault a popularly oriented Web site for failing to trace the latest nuances in scholarship, but it would certainly be fair to note that the creators had not taken current scholarship into account.
+An online exhibition or a digital narrative can be directed at a largely scholarly audience or a more broadly public audience.
+It would be unfair to fault a popularly oriented website for failing to trace the latest nuances in scholarship, but it would certainly be fair to note that the creators had not taken current scholarship into account.
 In general, then, online exhibitions and essays should be judged by the quality of their interpretation: What version of the past is presented?
 Is it grounded in historical scholarship?
 Is it original in its interpretation or mode of presentation?
-Again, the goal of the review is to provide guidance to potential readers (who might be reading in their roles as teachers, scholars, or citizens) and to raise the level of digital-based historical work.
+Again, the goal of the review is to provide guidance to potential readers (who might be reading in their roles as teachers, scholars, or citizens) and to raise the level of digitally based historical work.

 Classroom-oriented projects would be judged by the quality of the scholarship underlying them, but naturally you would also want to evaluate the originality and usefulness of the pedagogical approach.
 Will this project be useful to teachers and students?
 At what level?

-In summary, most reviews will address the following four areas:
+In summary, most reviews will address the following five areas:

 - Content: Is the scholarship sound and current?
-What is the interpretation or point of view?
+What is the interpretative point of view?
 How well is the content communicated to users?

-- Audience/Use: Is it directed at a clear audience?
-Will it serve the needs of that audience?
+- Audience: Is the project directed at a clear audience?
+How well does the project address the needs of that audience?

-- New Media: Does it make effective use of new media and new technology?
+- Digital Media: Does it make effective use of digital media and new technology?
 Does it do something that could not be done in other media—print, exhibition, film?

 Because some digital history projects (largely archives) are vast, it is not possible to read every document or visit every link.
 American Life Histories: Manuscripts from the Federal Writers' Project, 1936–1940, at the Library of Congress's American Memory site, http://memory.loc.gov/ammem/wpaintro/wpahome.html, includes 2,900 documents that range from 2,000 to 15,000 words in length.
 The reviewer could hardly be expected to read what probably amounts to the equivalent of 300 books.
-In such circumstances, some systematic sampling of the contents can substitute for a review of every single Web page.
-At the same time, the reviewer of a Web site should devote the same kind of close attention to the work as does a reviewer of a book, exhibition, or film.
-Because there is no easy way to indicate the size of a Web site (as you can note the number of pages in a book or the number of minutes in a film), you should try (ideally early in your review) to give readers some sense of the kinds of material found and the quantity of each.
+In such circumstances, some systematic sampling of the contents can substitute for a review of every single part.
+At the same time, the reviewer of a digital project should devote the same kind of close attention to the work as does a reviewer of a book, exhibition, or film.
+Because there is no easy way to indicate the size of a digital project (as you can note the number of pages in a book or the number of minutes in a film), you should try (ideally early in your review) to give readers some sense of the kinds of material found and the quantity of each.

 Name of site/title.
 Address/URL.
 Who set it up?
 Who maintains it (if different)?
 Link to credit/about page.
 When reviewer consulted it.

-The Triangle Shirtwaist Factory Fire: March 25, 1911, http://www.ilr.cornell.edu/trianglefire.
-Kheel Center for Labor-Management Documentation and Archives at Cornell University in cooperation with unite!
-(Union of Needle Trades, Industrial, and Textile Employees); edited by Hope Nisly and Patricia Sione, http://trianglefire.ilr.cornell.edu/aboutThisSite.html.
+The Triangle Shirtwaist Factory Fire: March 25, 1911. http://www.ilr.cornell.edu/trianglefire.
+Kheel Center for Labor-Management Documentation and Archives at Cornell University in cooperation with UNITE!
+(Union of Needle Trades, Industrial, and Textile Employees).
+Edited by Hope Nisly and Patricia Sione, http://trianglefire.ilr.cornell.edu/aboutThisSite.html.
 Last site update April 21, 2000.
 Reviewed Dec.
 20, 2000–Jan.
 5, 2001.